 Abstract:

-Conclusions Radiation caninduce up-regulation of demethylase FTO expression in lung fibroblasts that enhances TGFBR1 expression by inhibiting m6A modification, which in turn promotes RIPF progression.
+Conclusions Radiation can induce the upregulation of demethylase FTO expression in lung fibroblasts, enhancing TGFBR1 expression by inhibiting m6A modification.
+This inhibition, in turn, promotes RIPF progression.